aimat-lab/3DSC/README.md

    ```sh
    cd 3DSC
    ```
 3. Setup the conda environment with name 3DSC.
-First, check your ~.condarc file and set
+First, check your ~.condarc file and temporarily set
    ```sh
    channel_priority: false
    ```
+   After installing the conda environment you can set this parameter back to its previous value.
-   If you have a very old conda version < 4.6.0, this parameter might throw errors for you, in this case try to leave it out.
+   Note: If you have a very old conda version < 4.6.0, this parameter might throw errors for you, in this case try to leave it out.
 4. Now read in the provided conda environment file to generate the correct conda environment:
    ```sh
    conda env create -f ./environment.yaml --name 3DSC